 The bottom line is that, just as with every other part of your college application, colleges will need to see that you’ve taken the task seriously and put in your best effort.
 Managing your time properly is important, and you can’t work on one essay forever, but if you get started early, you should be able to put enough time into developing, writing, and editing your essay to make it a piece of writing of which you’re truly proud.

-For more information about choosing and developing a college application essay topic, you can check out the CollegeVine blog.
+For more information about choosing and developing a college application essay topic, you can check out the CollegeVine blog for tips and tricks.
 Our Essay Breakdown posts about how to write the school-specific essays for various top schools contain a wealth of good ideas.

 If you’re applying to colleges using the Common Application and need to complete one of its essay questions, CollegeVine has your back.
 Our admissions experts have analyzed each of the five Common Application essay prompts in the posts below, where you can find detailed advice on how to respond to each prompt.